Decomposition of galactic X-ray emission with Phox: Contributions from hot gas and XRBs: Discussion

+One of the most important drivers of uncertainty in the $L_X - \mathrm{SFR}$ relation for HMXBs at low SFR values, is the limited mass resolution of SSPs in the simulation.
+If the mass resolution decreases the probability of having SSPs in the required age range of $\tau_{\text{SSP}}\in[0,30]\,\text{Myr}$ becomes smaller.
+Because there will be fewer SSPs per galaxy to resolve SFR, it adds another layer of Poisson noise.
+With smaller SSP masses we would be able to more accurately estimate the HMXB population size for each galaxy as is already seen in the LMXB case where the scatter in the $L_X - M_*$ relation is much smaller.
+In fact, \cite{Kouroumpatzakis+2020} showed that the $L_X-\mathrm{SFR}$ relation on sub-galactic scales should be consistent with galaxy-wide scaling relations.
+They argue that their shallower slopes in the sub-galactic relation is caused by LMXB contamination and differences in local SFH.
+Nonetheless, the overall trend in our recovered $L_X-\mathrm{SFR}$ relation is still consistent with observations.

-In our investigation of the metallicity dependence we concluded that there is only a weak link between SFR and mass-weighted stellar metallicity in the simulation since the HMXB model from \cite{Mineo+2012a} shows no significant increase in total luminosity with decreasing oxygen fraction.
-In fact, it instead suggests that there is a positive correlation between oxygen content and total luminosity as indicated by the \textit{dashed purple} line in figure \ref{fig:lx_Z_hzb} in contrast to observations by \cite{Lehmer+2021}.
-We attribute this behaviour of the M12 model to our small low Z sample and to the fact that our approach does not account explicitly for metallicity.
-Sampling from the metallicity dependent L21 model performs as expected and correctly reproduces observational results.
-Note, that our low SFR sample (\textit{yellow}) for $12+\log[\mathrm{O/H}] \leq 8.5$ has much higher luminosities than predicted by the MCMC chains of L21 for $\mathrm{SFR}\sim0.1$.
-Apart from the number normalization issues discussed above for low resolution SSPs, we speculate that this difference might either be caused by a different zero-point in metallicity or differences between mass-weighted stellar metallicities and gas-phase metallicities of which the latter is used in observations.
+In our investigation of the metallicity dependence we concluded that there is only a weak link between the SFR and the mass-weighted stellar metallicity in the simulation since the HMXB model from \cite{Mineo+2012a} shows no significant increase in total luminosity with decreasing oxygen fraction.
+In fact, it instead suggests that there is a positive correlation between oxygen content and total luminosity, as indicated in Fig. \ref{fig:lx_Z_hzb}, in contrast to observations by \cite{Lehmer+2021}.
+We attribute this behavior of the M12 model to our small low Z sample and to the fact that our approach does not account explicitly for metallicity.
+Sampling from the metallicity-dependent L21 model performs as expected and correctly reproduces observational results.
+We note that our low SFR sample (\textit{yellow}) for $12+\log[\mathrm{O/H}] \leq 8.5$ has much higher luminosities than predicted by the Monte Carlo Markov chains of L21 for $\mathrm{SFR}\sim0.1$.
+Apart from the number normalization issues discussed above for low resolution SSPs, we speculate that this difference might be caused by either a different zero-point in metallicity or differences between mass-weighted stellar metallicities and gas-phase metallicities, the latter of which is used in observations.
 We have to compare to the mass-weighted stellar metallicity in the simulations since we rely on the metallicity estimates of the SSPs.
-Considering the formation process of SSPs in the \citet{SH2003} prescription and the \citet{LT+2007} metal distribution, both gas-phase and stellar metallicities should be comparable in the simulations \citep[see e.g.][]{Dolag+2017}.
+Considering the formation process of SSPs in the \citet{SH2003} prescription and the \citet{LT+2007} metal distribution, both gas-phase and stellar metallicities should be comparable in the simulations \citep[see, e.g.,][]{Dolag+2017}.